Supersymmetry on the lattice: Geometry, Topology, and Flat Bands: Frustrated magnets

-The SUSY charge of \eqref{eq:susychargegeospin}, introduces one complex fermion on each simplex and, at the classical level, two total spin constraints imposed on the ground state by the ${\bf S}_\Delta^2$-term.
+The supercharge of \eqref{eq:susychargegeospin}, introduces one complex fermion on each simplex and, at the classical level, two total spin constraints imposed on the ground state by the ${\bf S}_\Delta^2$-term.
 Expressing the complex fermion as two real fermions $c^\dagger_\Delta = \gamma_{\Delta x}-i\gamma_{\Delta y}$ suggests that we have {\sl fermionized the constraints}: $\gamma_{\Delta x}$ corresponds to the $S_{\Delta x}=0$ constraint and $\gamma_{\Delta y}$ to the $S_{\Delta y}=0$ constraint.
-Similarly, one complex boson $b_i$ suggests that we have two real ``degrees-of-freedom'' per site.
-Hence, from a real-fermion, real-boson perspective, the single particle Witten index, that counts the difference between the number of bosons and fermions, corresponds in the classical limit to Maxwell counting: The number of ``degrees of freedom'' minus the number of constraints is twice the number of complex boson operators $b_i$ minus twice the number of complex fermion operators $c_\Delta$.
-In this way, we can exactly reproduce Moessner and Chalker's Maxwell counting \cite{Moessner1998,Moessner1998b} in a supersymmetric theory.
+Similarly, one complex boson $b_i$ suggests that we have two real ``degrees of freedom'' per site.
+Hence, from a real-fermion, real-boson perspective, the single particle Witten index, which counts the difference between the number of bosons and fermions, corresponds in the classical limit to Maxwell counting: The number of ``degrees of freedom'' minus the number of constraints is twice the number of complex boson operators $b_i$ minus twice the number of complex fermion operators $c_\Delta$.
+In this way, we can exactly reproduce Moessner and Chalker's Maxwell counting \cite{Moessner1998, Moessner1998b} in a supersymmetric theory.

 For the specific case of the kagome XY model discussed above, the Maxwell counting works out to four constraints per unit cell (which has two triangles) and 6 real degrees of freedom (three spins).
-Hence, Maxwell counting tells us there is a minimum of $\nu = 6-4 = 2$ real degrees of freedom, i.e.\ {\sl one} complex degree of freedom, per unit cell.
+Hence, the Maxwell counting tells us there is a minimum of $\nu = 6-4 = 2$ real degrees of freedom, i.e.\ {\sl one} complex degree of freedom, per unit cell.
 This therefore demands the existence of one flat band in the magnon-number preserving band structure as presented in Fig. \ref{fig:xymodel}.